php-fig/fig-standards/bylaws/004-psr-workflow.md

 thread on the Mailing List with the subject "[REVIEW] PSR-N: Title of the proposal".
 At this point, the proposal must be merged into the "master" branch of the [official PHP-FIG "fig-standards" repository][repo].

-> At this point, the Editor(s) transfer authority of the proposal to the sponsors.
+> At this point, the Editor(s) transfer authority over the proposal to the sponsors.
 This is to [prevent
 > the Editor(s) from blocking changes](https://groups.google.com/d/msg/php-fig/qHOrincccWk/HrjpQMAW4AsJ)
 > that the other PHP-FIG members agree on.
 >
-> If the Editor(s) are not ready yet to pass authority, they should continue working on the proposal and
+> If the Editor(s) are not ready yet to transfer authority, they should continue working on the proposal and
 > the meta document until they feel confident to do so.

 ### 2.3 Review